janvitek/rift/README.md

 ## LLVM Setup

 We now have to download LLVM and build at least *release* version of LLVM we can link rift against.
 The following commands download LLVM into the `src` and create a directory for the release build.
 Inside that directory, we run `cmake` to build LLVM in the release configuration:

+> To make llvm build faster, you can use `make --jobs NUM` where num is number cores.
+Note that ~1.5GB RAM / thread is required for the build so too many cores might run out of memory.

     cd llvm
     svn co http://llvm.org/svn/llvm-project/llvm/tags/RELEASE_400/final/ src